-Asset Category
+Asset Category Depreciation Rate

-Office premises
+Office premises 15 years straight line

-Commercial premises

-Fixtures and fittings

-Office equipment

-Depreciation Rate

-15 years straight line
+Commercial premises 15 years straight line

-20 years reducing balance
+Fixtures and fittings 20 years reducing balance

-5 years straight line
+Office equipment 5 years straight line

 The carrying values of non-current assets are reviewed for impairment at the end of each reporting period.
 Other fixed assets with a cost of £10,000 or more are capitalised and depreciated in accordance with the policy noted above.